klingtnet/klingt.net/klingt.net/posts/blog-setup-part-1-digitalocean.rst

 After the bad experience with 1und1 I wanted to try out digitalocean because the people around me always recommended it and second because of the `Student Developer Pack <https://education.github.com/pack>`_ from `GithubEducation <https://education.github.com/>`_.

 Before creating the droplet there was the choice of the OS.
 Currently they are supporting Ubuntu, Debian, CentOS and CoreOS.
 Unfortunately they don't provide `Arch <https://www.archlinux.org/>`_ anymore, so I decided to choose `Ubuntu <http://www.ubuntu.com/>`_ in version 14.10.
-Additionally you can specify the datacenter of your droplet, which is Amsterdam in my case.
-After that it's time to setup your SSH public key on the webinterface for the machine or to `generate a new key-pair <https://help.github.com/articles/generating-ssh-keys/>`_.
-Now you can ssh into your new droplet and change the timezone according to your location using ``dpkg-reconfigure tzdata``.
+Additionally you can specify the datacenter to use, which is Amsterdam in my case.
+After that it's time to setup your SSH public key on the webinterface for the droplet or to `generate a new key-pair <https://help.github.com/articles/generating-ssh-keys/>`_.
+Now you should be able to ssh into your new droplet and change the timezone according to your location using ``dpkg-reconfigure tzdata`` (quite obvious command for changing the timezone … ).

 nginx
 =====

-A website is nothing without a webserver so I had to make a choice between `Apache`_ and `nginx`_.
-For both of them it should be an more than easy task to serve some static content, which is what they have to do for this website, so it's more a matter of personal preferences.
-I've choosen nginx because the configuration seems to be much easier and the cool kids use it 😎.
-The `official documentation <http://wiki.nginx.org/Install>`_ has got instructions for all kinds of operating systems and because my droplet runs Ubuntu I will only give the instructions for this system[2]_:
+A website is nothing without a webserver, so I had to make a choice between `Apache`_ and `nginx`_.
+They are both full-blown webservers, so the choice is more a matter of personal preferences.
+Lastly I've decided to give nginx a chance because the configuration seems to be much easier (and the cool kids use it 😎).
+The `official documentation <http://wiki.nginx.org/Install>`_ has got installation instructions for all kinds of operating systems, but my droplet runs Ubuntu, so I will write only the instructions for this system [2]_:

 .. code:: sh